Lately, there was some discussions on HAProxy’s mailing list about 408 errors printed in Chrome browsers.

 timeout http-request 10s timeout client 20s

-The timeout http-request is the time you let to a client to send it’s request.
+The timeout http-request is the time you let a client send its request.

 If it is not set, then the timeout client will be used.